 - S. Stern, T. Dror, E. Stolovicki, N. Brenner and E. Braun, “Genome-wide transcriptional plasticity underlies cellular adaptation to novel challenge”, Mol.
 Sys.
 Biol.
 3, article #106 (2007) .
 (LINK TO: Stern_MSB2007.PDF).
 See also commentary by E.V.
 Koonin, Mol.
 Sys.
 Biol.
 3, article # 107 (2007).

 Variation is a fundamental property of biological populations at all levels.
 In particular highly expressed proteins are usually relevant phenotypes that nevertheless exhibits large variation among cells in a clonal population under uniform conditions.
 We study protein distributions in microorganism populations using Statistical Mechanics approaches and concepts, via an experiment-theory collaboration (with Erez Braun, Technion; Hanna Salman, Pittsburgh Universaity).
 We have characterized the quantitative features of protein distributions in dividing cell populations: these are highly non-Gaussian and skewed.
-We have found that these protein distrbutions from two microorganisms, yeast and bacteria, and under a broad range of conditions, collapse to a universal curve under scaling.
+We have found that these protein distributions from two microorganisms, yeast and bacteria, and under a broad range of conditions, collapse to a universal curve under scaling.
 Moreover the protein temporal fluctuations in the same scaled units obey an ergodic property and display the same distribution shape as the population snapshots.
-On the other hand, some statistical properties (long-term averages and autocorrelation functions) are distinct among individual cells over many generations.
-A theoretical model including exponential accumulation and division with cellular homeostasis explains both the universal and the individual statistical properties.
+This universality indicates a strong buffering of the measured phenotypes from microscopic processes.

 - N. Brenner, C.M.
 Newman, D. Osmanovic, Y. Rabin, H. Salman and D.L Stein, Universal protein distributions in a model of cell growth and division.
 Phys.
 Rev. E 92, 042713 (2015).